 STEPHEN HELLER (1813 - 1888)

 Heller wrote a very large amount of piano music, including a quantity of studies that tended to eclipse his reputation in other genres of piano music.
-These latter included pieces of all kinds, variations, character pieces, operatic transcriptions and fantasies, a much smaller number of sonatas, with a larger number of dance movements and smaller forms, nocturnes, waltzes, caprices and scherzos.
+These latter included pieces of all kinds, including variations, character pieces, operatic transcriptions and fantasies, and a small number of sonatas, along with many dance movements and smaller forms like nocturnes, waltzes, caprices and scherzos.
 His career spans the period from Schumann to Massenet and Bizet, and his music suggests the paths to be taken by later Romantic composers such as Rachmaninov and Medtner.